Face Turning Octahedron: History

+The idea of the FTO began in the early 1980s, shortly after the success of the Rubik's Cube.
+The earliest recorded idea came from Ernő Rubik, the creator of the Rubik's Cube.
+He expressed interest in the development of an FTO.
+Rubik envisioned a version of the puzzle that incorporated only corners and centers, and Rubik filed a patent in Hungary on October 3, 1980 with an international patent being filed on February 9, 1981.

-The idea for the FTO was initially developed through a series of early patent filings.
-On February 9, 1982, Clarence W. Hewlett Jr. filed the first patent for a face-turning octahedron, and just two weeks later, on February 24, 1982, Karl Rohrbach filed a similar patent.
+The concept for the FTO was further established through a series of patent filings by different people.
+On February 9, 1982, Clarence W. Hewlett Jr. filed the first patent for an FTO in the United States, and just two weeks later, on February 24, 1982, Karl Rohrbach filed a similar patent in Germany.
 However, neither patent led to a commercial product which left the concept theoretical for years.

-Ernő Rubik, the creator of the Rubik's Cube, expressed interest in the development of an FTO.
-Rubik envisioned a version of the puzzle that incorporated only corners and centers, and a patent was filed on February 9, 1981.

 On September 15, 1997, Xie Zongliang (謝宗良) from Taiwan applied for a patent for the FTO.
 According to a report, approximately 1,000 units were produced by Xie in 2008, and there is some indication that the puzzle may have been constructed as early as a decade before that production run.

 On July 9, 2003, David Pitcher filed a patent for an FTO.
 However, the patent was never formalized due to non-payment of issuance fees, allowing the invention to enter the public domain.
 Between 2001 and 2003, Pitcher developed a working mechanism for the puzzle and later claimed that his design was the first functional prototype of an FTO.
 However, Pitcher's prototype did not enter mass production, leaving uncertainty on whether Pitcher or Xie created the first working prototype.

+On April 1, 2018, puzzle designer Ben Streeter began development on Bencisco, an FTO solution method with speedsolving in mind.
+On April 23, 2018, Streeter used his new method to achieve the world's first documented FTO solve in under a minute (previously, the best solve was by Michael Gottlieb in 1 minute, 4.86 seconds).

+During the COVID-19 pandemic, interest in FTO solving grew rapidly, in large part due to Streeter's publication of a Bencisco YouTube tutorial, the creation of a speedsolving leaderboard, and the FTO Fan Club Discord server.
+In 2021, Streeter designed 3D-printable extensions for a mass-produced Rex Cube ("Super Ivy Cube") to cosmetically transform it into an FTO, dubbed the "RexTO".
+The RexTO was widely adopted, being considered a substantial hardware improvement over mass-produced FTOs.
+In 2024, new mass-produced FTOs were released with modern hardware improvements, such as magnets and corner-cutting, rendering the RexTO obsolete.

+On June 24, 2026, the World Cube Association (Note: Shortened in this article to WCA.) announced the addition of the FTO to their officially recognized lineup of events.
+It will be available in competition starting on January 2, 2027 and will effectively replace the Rubik's Clock in the lineup.